gaetanserre/GAiA/README.md

 In order to build GAiA, you need [CMake](https://cmake.org/).

-GAiA depends on [ONNX](https://github.com/microsoft/onnxruntime) which is an awesome library for inferring and even training artificial intelligence model.
+GAiA depends on [ONNX](https://github.com/microsoft/onnxruntime) which is an awesome library for inferring and even training neural networks.
 ONNX support many framework such as CUDA or TensorRT.
 You need to put the ONNX libraries file in `Engine/lib`.
 You can find these files [here](https://github.com/microsoft/onnxruntime/releases).